-If you were injured in a car accident that a negligent driver caused, you probably expected the at-fault driver or the insurance company to cover at least some of your medical bills, lost income, and other damages.
-However, insurance companies are businesses, and they look for any possible reason to deny a claim.
-If your insurance claim was denied, contact a personal injury lawyer to discuss your options.
+If you were injured by a negligent driver, you probably expect his or her insurance company to pay for your medical bills, lost wages, and other damages.
+However, insurance companies are businesses, and they look for any possible excuse to deny and undervalue claims.

 According to the Louisiana Department of Health and Hospitals, workers’ compensation benefits covered an average of 2,200 hospitalizations across the state annually between 2003 and 2012.
 Although some industries and positions are more dangerous than others, anyone can sustain a workplace injury.
 For this reason, most employers in Louisiana must maintain workers’ compensation insurance.

 When an unexpected accident occurs, what are the appropriate steps you should take following the mishap?
 Do you file a claim through your insurance company or is the other individual responsible for the accident?
 In that case, are you permitted to file an injury claim through their insurer?
 What if you are required to have a surgical procedure done?
 How are you going to cover these expenses?
 Who is going to pay for the financial hardship you are suffering from…

 The costs of healthcare bills and lost income can be exorbitant after a car accident.
 This is particularly true when someone sustains a traumatic brain injury (TBI).